Try this Filipino BBQ on Skewers. A perfect combination of sweet, salty, and sticky!

 I know other people add 7-up or Sprite to their marinade but I haven’t tried it yet.
 Maybe I should soon and will tell you how it goes.

-- 400 grams pork belly, cut into bite size pieces
+- 1 pound pork belly - cut into bite size pieces

-- 1 Kilo pork shoulder (tenderloin for softer meat), cut into bite size pieces
+- 2 1/4 pounds pork shoulder (tenderloin for softer meat) - cut into bite size pieces

 - Put all the ingredients in a bowl and mix using your hands for at least 3 minutes.